SSC-CIO-DigitalTaskForce/hello/README.md

 As you're working on a repository, you'll also want to get other people's changes.

 1. Select `Fetch origin` from the top bar.
-1. If there are changes, it will ask if you want to merge them with your branch.
+1. If there are changes, it will ask if you want to `Pull origin`.
+This will merge the changes with your selected branch.

 # That's it!
 You're now ready to start working in Git.
 If you have any problems following this guide, let us know with [an issue](https://github.com/SSC-CIO-DigitalTaskForce/hello/issues) or, even better, suggest a change with a pull request :wink: